Positions on next file record according to a search item. The record is not read.

 The lock options are ignored.
 Use the lock functions (HLockRecNum

 HNext positions on the next record with the greatest key value.
 The sort order is the one that was specified in the analysis for this key.

 does not read the record: therefore, HNext

 is faster than HReadNext

 - The current record number is returned by HRecNum.

-- HChangeKey is used to modify the search key while being positioned on the current record.
+- The HChangeKey function allows you to modify the route key, while remaining positioned on the current record.

 By default (<Options> not specified), no lock operation is performed on the record.

 If a lock is requested (hLockWrite or hLockReadWrite constant), the positioning on the record will be performed only if this record is not already locked.